ricsanfre/pi-cluster/docs/_docs/elasticsearch.md

 {{site.data.alerts.note}}

-This configuration must be done once data from fluentd has been inserted in ES: A index (`fluentd-<date>`) containing  data has been created.
+This configuration must be done once data from fluentd has been inserted in ES: A index (`fluentd-*`) containing  data has been created.

 {{site.data.alerts.end}}